REMEMBERING: Valaine Briggs (Ace of Spades, Utah)

 Now, investigators were already wondering if this woman was Vilane Briggs because they had received the Salt Lake City PD's missing person bulletin just a few days earlier.

 And their suspicions were only solidified when they found that some of the discarded textbooks nearby bore an inscription of her name.
+They still needed a positive ID though.

 So the remains were transported by ambulance to the medical examiner's office at the University of Utah Medical Center.

 And that's where Vilaine's uncle Elwood was brought in the next morning for the devastating task.
+He confirmed that it was his niece.

+It was also that next morning, May 8th, that an autopsy was performed.
 And cause and manner of death were determined to be homicide by ligature strangulation.

+Detectives speculated that a cord or rope was possibly used.
 And the ME confirmed initial suspicions that she had been sexually assaulted, but all swabs taken during the exam were negative for semen.

 Now, because she'd been found outside of the jurisdiction of the Salt Lake City Police Department, which had been handling her missing persons case, responsibility for investigating her homicide fell to the Salt Lake County Sheriff's Office.

 So the two agencies coordinated the following day and the investigation was officially handed off.
+And the sheriff's office got to work.

 One name her roommates all seemed to mention was this older neighbor who lived in their building, a guy we're going to call Fred.
+And Fred had this way of making the girls feel very uncomfortable.

+He was known to drink a lot, become vulgar and loud.
 According to Vilaine's roommates, Fred liked to leer at the girls when they walked by, would even cat call them and stuff like that.

+I think that he was just kind of somebody that made him all uncomfortable.
 When he would say things and he would watch him, those types of things, I think he just made him uncomfortable.

+Right off the bat, Fred started looking pretty suspicious.
 For one, when investigators sat him down on May 10th, he didn't have much of an alibi for the day Villain went missing.

 I mean, to be honest, he didn't have one at all.
+He said he'd been home on the 5th, all day alone.

 It didn't help the matter that Fred also had quite an illustrious criminal history.

-He was 65 years old at the the time, and he had a criminal history for child molestation, assault, larceny, DUI, and forgery.
+He was 65 years old at the time, and he had a criminal history for child molestation, assault, larceny, DUI, and forgery.

 Needless to say, the fact that Fred had a history of sexual offenses was a big red flag.
+But for a guy with so many past run-ins with the law, he was surprisingly cooperative.

-They actually just asked for permission to check his truck camper, and he gave them permission.
+They actually just asked for permission to check his truck camper,

 Wouldn't you know it, Fred just so happened to keep rope on hand in there?

 Then, when he gave them permission to search his apartment, they found something else weird.
+They found a pair of women's panties inside of his garbage.

-They located four pairs of women's panties in the living room and a dish towel in a trunk inside the living room as well.
+They located four pair of women's panties in the living room and a dish towel in a trunk inside the living room as well.
+So those items were collected.

-Now, Belaine's underwear was found near her body, so investigators weren't necessarily thinking that any of the ones from Fred's apartment were hers.
+Now, Belaine's underwear was found near her body, so investigators weren't necessarily thinking that any of the ones from Fred's Fred's apartment were hers.

-But that just begged the question, whose were they?
+But that just begged the question: whose were they?

+But whatever it was, Fred didn't seem too concerned about sharing it with investigators, and he even agreed to a polygraph.
 He was asked to submit to a polygraph, which he did and passed a polygraph.

 Fred also permitted investigators to take some hair samples to compare to a few strands found at the scene.

 But at that point, they kind of had nowhere else to go with Fred with the technology available in the 70s.
+At the time, they really had nothing else to follow up on with him.

 They really had no other things that were indicating that he was involved.
+I mean, he had cooperated up to this point.

-And again, they had exhausted everything, including the polygraph, to where I believe they felt like they they didn't have anything legally to where they could have pursued anything else with him at this point.
+And again, they had exhausted everything, including the polygraph, to where I believe they felt like they didn't have anything legally to where they could have pursued anything else with him at this point.

+Good thing he wasn't the only name on their list.
 You see, there was another name that kept popping up in their interviews, both with Vilaine's roommates and with her classmates.

 Detective Pender asked us to conceal his real name, so I'm going to call him Richard.
+Richard was a professor of Vilaine's at the LDS Business College.

 He worked during the daytime in the courts and doing court reporting, and then he taught in the evenings at the LDS Business College.